 In this article, we’re going to discuss how ephemeral messaging has impacted the forensic and discovery process.
 Let’s get started!

 What is ephemeral messaging?

 Ephemeral messaging is the term used to describe encrypted messages that automatically disappear from the recipient’s screen shortly (or immediately) after they are viewed.
-Some platforms, such as Snapchat and Wickr Me, can send media attachments like photos, videos and emojis.
+Some platforms like Snapchat and Wickr Me can send media attachments like photos, videos, and emojis.
 Other applications, such as CoverMe, offer additional privacy features that allow users to make phone calls from a fake (or “burner”) phone number.